prabhagar/EnergyAustraliaAPITest/README.md

 Clone this repository.
 Install dependencies: npm install
-Replace https://your-api-endpoint and /your-endpoint with the actual API endpoint.

 Running the Test:

 Install Playwright runner in visual studio code and click Green play button in test to execute